 The method of using this instrument is very simple.
-First raise the prism in its socket, b, until you obtain distinct vision of the divisions on the card, and standing at the place where the angles are to be taken, hold the instrument to the eye, and looking through the slit, c, turn round till the thread in the sightvane bisects one of the objects whose azimuth, or angular distance from any other object, is required; then, by touching the spring, e, bring the needle to rest, and the division on the card which coincides with the thread on the vane, will be the azimuth or bearing of the object from the north or south points of the magnetic meridian.
-Then turn to any other object and repeat the operation; the difference between the bearing of this object and that of the former, will be the angular distance of the objects in question.
+First raise the prism in its socket, b, until you obtain distinct vision of the divisions on the card, and standing at the place where the angles are to be taken, hold the instrument to the eye, and looking through the slit, c, turn round till the thread in the sight-vane, bisects one of the objects whose azimuth, or angular distance from any other. object, is required; then, by touching the spring, e, bring the needle to rest, and the division on the card which coincides with the thread on the vane, will be the azimuth or bearing of the object from the north or south points of the magnetic meridian.
+Then turn to any other object, and repeat the operation; the difference between the bearing of this object and that of the former, will be the angular distance of the objects in question.
 Suppose the former bearing to be 40° 30' and the latter 10° 15', both east, or both west, from the north or south, the angle will be 30° 15'.
-The divisions are generally numbered 5°, 10°, 15°, &c. round the circle to 360°.
-A tripod stand similar to those of the theodolite described at page 15, can be had with the instrument, if required, on which to place it when observing, instead of holding it in the hand.
+The divisions are generally numbered 5°, 10°, 15°, &c. round the circle to '360°.
+A stand can be had with the instrument, if required, on which to place it when observing, instead of holding it in the hand.